pds-data-dictionaries/ldd-nh/src/Notes_for_Developers.md

 ## Regression Tests

 * There's not a lot of point in writing regression tests for most XSD changes.
-The notable exception to this is anything involving an *xs:choice* list.
+The notable exception to this is *anything* involving an *xs:choice* list.
 It is possible, and generally likely, that choice lists will allow invalid combinations of selections to be present in the label.
 In general, they should be avoided for that reason alone.
-If a choice list is, for some reason, required, several regression test scenarios need to be included to demonstrate that invalid repetition and omission of elements is being effectively
+If a choice list is, for some reason, required, several regression test scenarios need to be included to demonstrate that invalid repetition and omission of elements is being effectively identified and prohibited.
-* If an class is defined with many optional elements, a Schematron rule might be required to ensure that either a minimal se, a compatible set, or both are present in any given label.
+* If a class is defined with many optional elements (that is, attributes and/or classes), a Schematron rule might be required to ensure that either a minimal set of elements, a compatible set of elements, or both are present in any given label.
 * As noted above, every Schematron rule you right should be accompanied by at least one and generally two regression tests: One that demonstrates that no error is signaled when the correct situation